The Cat in the Bag: Critical response

-Critic Robert Daudelin stated that “At last we were confronted by a film which really belonged to us, one in which we were happy to recognize ourselves and see ourselves close up.
-[It] was (and remains) the image of our most recent awakenings.”
+Critic Robert Daudelin stated: "At last we were confronted by a film which really belonged to us, one in which we were happy to recognize ourselves and see ourselves close up.
+[It] was (and remains) the image of our most recent awakenings".

 It received the Grand Prix at the 1964 Montreal International Film Festival.
-Le Chat dans le sac was identified as a “culturally significant film” by the AV Preservation Trust through the 2002 Masterworks programme.
+Le Chat dans le sac was identified as a "culturally significant film" by the AV Preservation Trust through the 2002 Masterworks programme.
 It was screened at the 18th Berlin Film Festival in 1968 as part of Young Canadian Film, a lineup of films by emerging Canadian filmmakers.

+Retrospectives

 It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.

+It is also slated to receive a screening in the History of Cinema program at the 2025 Festival du nouveau cinéma, concurrently with the premiere of Ulrich's documentary film Barbaracadabra.